 The Data and KPIs That Drive CEF Decisions

-Most funds already have the necessary raw material.
-The problem is fragmentation.
-Loan servicing data sits in one place, investor note records in another, the general ledger somewhere else, and bank activity outside all of them.
-If those sources don't reconcile automatically, every KPI becomes suspect.
+A CEF doesn't need to start with dozens of dashboards.
+It needs one clean foundation.
+Most funds already have the raw material — the problem is fragmentation.
+Loan servicing data sits in one place, investor note records in another, the general ledger somewhere else, and bank activity outside all of it.
+If those sources don't reconcile automatically, every KPI is suspect.

 Start with the core data set

-Bring these data streams together first:
+Bring these streams together first:

-- Loan subledger: Principal, accrued interest, payment history, maturity data, delinquency status, collateral and servicing fields
+- Loan subledger: principal, accrued interest, payment history, maturity data, delinquency status, collateral and servicing fields.

-- Investor note subledger: Balances, rates, maturities, payment instructions, accrued interest, tax reporting details
+- Investor note subledger: balances, rates, maturities, payment instructions, accrued interest, tax reporting details.

-- General ledger: The official accounting record that must tie to subledger activity
+- General ledger: the official accounting record that must tie to subledger activity.

 Build a starter KPI package